 An African Pygmy Hedgehog’s dietary requirements need to consider foods that are safe and not toxic to them or make them obese.
 I spent a lot of time researching the safe foods for our pygmy hedgehog to make sure he would remain healthy

-What foods are safe for African Pygmy hedgehogs?
-African Pygmy Hedgehogs can eat a variety of food safely including dry cat biscuits, wet cat food, cooked eggs (scrambled and boiled), lean meats (chicken and turkey), insects (mealworms and crickets), certain fruits (apples, pears to bananas) and vegetables (broccoli, leafy greens to lettuce).
+What foods are safe for hedgehogs?
+Hedgehogs can eat a variety of food safely including dry cat biscuits, wet cat food, cooked eggs (scrambled and boiled), lean meats (chicken and turkey), insects (mealworms and crickets), certain fruits (apples, pears to bananas) and vegetables (broccoli, leafy greens to lettuce).

 Any choice of food needs to be checked to make sure it is suitable for pygmy hedgehogs as some can be toxic, like grapes, others can cause digestive problems like dairy products and some a choking hazard like carrots (when not served correctly).

-Dry cat biscuits are the staple diet of most pygmy hedgehogs kept as pets.
-We use the indoor variety as this has low fat and just about the right mix of protein.
+Poutry-based dry cat biscuits are the staple diet of most hedgehogs kept as pets.
+Using the indoor variety of dry cat biscuits is highly recommended as this has low fat and just about the right mix of protein.